Your buying guide for the best Chinese phones in 2019

 The fact that a Chinese phone supports 4G doesn't necessarily mean it will work on your UK network, mind.
 Always check a phone's frequency bands before purchase, because Chinese phones are often missing the 800MHz band (band 20).

 Whereas Qualcomm-made processors are popular in UK phones, many Chinese phones come with cheaper MediaTek chips.
-The fastest among these are the Helio X25, X27 and X30.
 Typically speaking they're not quite as fast as their Qualcomm cousins, though they are more than capable of your daily tasks.
 A key difference is their support for HotKnot rather than NFC.

-Three or four gigs of RAM is not uncommon, with some even specifying 6GB, while storage is usually 32GB or 64GB as standard.
+Six gigs of RAM is not uncommon, with some even specifying 8GB, while storage is usually 64GB as standard, with 128GB or 256GB available as an option.

-You will almost certainly find a fingerprint scanner, plus an often dual-lens 13Mp camera at the rear and 5- or 8Mp at the front.
+You will almost certainly find a fingerprint scanner, plus an often dual-lens camera at the rear and single-lens at the front.
 The camera functionality is very similar to that of any other Android phone, but you may find the Face Beauty mode whitens your skin tone.

 A full-HD screen is common, with Quad-HD very rare but HD screens are still found in the cheapest models.
 Most have large screens 5.5in in diameter or more.